Brazil's OGX ousts CEO as Batista weighs ceding control

-SAO PAULO/RIO DE JANEIRO (Reuters) - OGX Petróleo e Gas Participações SA (OGXP3.SA) ousted its chief executive as part of a restructuring plan to avert bankruptcy, the same day shares of the ailing Brazilian oil producer posted their biggest jump ever on hopes that founder Eike Batista might cede control of the company.
+SAO PAULO/RIO DE JANEIRO (Reuters) - OGX Petróleo e Gas Participações SA (OGXP3.SA) ousted its chief executive as part of a restructuring plan to avert bankruptcy, a source said on Tuesday, the same day shares of the ailing Brazilian oil producer posted their biggest jump ever on hopes that founder Eike Batista might cede control of the company.

-The board of Rio de Janeiro-based OGX dismissed Chief Executive Officer Luiz Carneiro and replaced him with Chief Financial Officer Paulo Simões Amaral, according to a securities filing.
-Jose Roberto Faveret, the company’s head of legal affairs, was also fired, and will be replaced by Darwin Corrêa, the filing added.
+The board of Rio de Janeiro-based OGX dismissed Chief Executive Officer Luiz Carneiro and Jose Roberto Faveret, the company’s head of legal affairs, said the source, who declined to be identified because of the sensitivity of the issue.
+A company spokeswoman declined to comment.

-The company will hold a board meeting soon in which some directors could be ousted, according to the filing.

-Reuters reported earlier in the day that Carneiro and Faveret were fired as part of a restructuring aimed at saving the company.

 Under Carneiro, who took the helm of the company in June 2012, OGX grappled with output target delays, a surge in debt and eroding market confidence that led to a 96 percent slump in the price of its shares.
 In recent weeks, Carneiro challenged a board decision to fire Roberto Monteiro as chief financial officer, and sought to exercise a put option that would oblige Batista to buy $1 billion in OGX stock to replenish the company’s capital.